waqasbhatti/astrobase/README.md

 Astrobase is a Python package for analyzing light curves and finding variable stars.
-It includes implementations of several period-finding algorithms, batch work drivers for working on large collections of light curves, as well as an small web-app useful for reviewing and classifying light curves by stellar variability type.
+It includes implementations of several period-finding algorithms, batch work drivers for working on large collections of light curves, as well as a small web-app useful for reviewing and classifying light curves by stellar variability type.